harness/developer-hub/docs/security-testing-orchestration/custom-scanning/ingesting-issues-from-other-scanners.md

 ---
-title: Ingest scan results from unsupported scanners into Harness STO
+title: Ingest results from unsupported scanners
-description: Ingest results from scanners that don't support SARIF.
+description: You can ingest results from scanners that don't support SARIF.
 sidebar_label: Ingest from unsupported scanners
 sidebar_position: 40
 redirect_from: